gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Property  | Additional Property | Description
 -------- |:--------:| -----------
-ForwardAuthToken | x | If `true` the OAuth token will be sent to the destination.
+HTML5.ForwardAuthToken | x | If `true` the OAuth token will be sent to the destination.
 The default value is `false`.
 This token contains user identity, scopes and other attributes.
 It is signed by the UAA so it can be used for user authentication and authorization with backend services.<br> **Note:** if ProxyType set to `on-premise`, ForwardAuthToken property should not be set.<br> **Note:** if Authentication type is other than NoAuthentication, ForwardAuthToken property should not be set.
-Timeout |  x | Positive integer representing the maximum wait time for a response (in milliseconds) from the destination.
+HTML5.Timeout |  x | Positive integer representing the maximum wait time for a response (in milliseconds) from the destination.
 Default is 30000ms.**Note:** The timeout specified will also apply to the [destination's logout path](#destinations-property) or [service's logout path](#services-property) (if you have set one).
+HTML5.PreserveHostHeader | x | If `true` , the application router preserves the host header in the backend request.<br />This is expected by some back-end systems like AS ABAP, which do not process x-forwarded-* headers.
+HTML5.DynamicDestination | x | If `true` , the application router allows to use this destination dynamically on host or path level.
-PreserveHostHeader | x | If `true` , the application router preserves the host header in the backend request.<br />This is expected by some back-end systems like AS ABAP, which do not process x-forwarded-* headers. sap-client | x | If provided, the application router propagates the sap-client and its value as a header in the backend request.<br />This is expected by ABAP back-end systems.
+HTML5.SetXForwardedHeaders | x | If `true` , the application router adds X-Forwarded-(Host, Path, Proto) headers to the backend request.Default value is true. sap-client | x | If provided, the application router propagates the sap-client and its value as a header in the backend request.<br />This is expected by ABAP back-end systems.